 The Federal Reserve Bank, which is the central bank of the United States, is a bank regulator and is responsible for monetary policy and defines money according to its liquidity.
 There are two definitions of money: M1 and M2 money supply.
-Historically, M1 money supply included those monies that are very liquid such as cash, checkable (demand) deposits, and traveler's checks, while M2 money supply included those monies that are less liquid in nature; M2 included M1 plus savings and time deposits, certificates of deposits, and money market funds.
-Beginning in May 2020, the Federal Reserve changed the definition of both M1 and M2.
-The biggest change is that savings moved to be part of M1.
-M1 money supply now includes cash, checkable (demand) deposits, and savings.
-M2 money supply is now measured as M1 plus time deposits, certificates of deposits, and money market funds.
+M1 money supply includes those monies that are very liquid such as cash, checkable (demand) deposits, and traveler's checks M2 money supply is less liquid in nature and includes M1 plus savings and time deposits, certificates of deposits, and money market funds.